Robinlovelace/dd-paper/README.md

-purpose), characteristics of the people making the trip (e.g. age and sex) and the location and physical surroundings of the trip (e.g. hilliness, transport infrastructure) have all been found to affect the shape of distance decay curves \[@[Fotheringham1981;Fingleton (2005)](mailto:Fotheringham1981;@Fingleton2005)\].
+purpose), characteristics of the people making the trip (e.g. age and sex) and the location and physical surroundings of the trip (e.g. hilliness, transport infrastructure) have all been found to affect the shape of distance decay curves (Fotheringham 1981; Fingleton 2005).
 Critically for understanding transport systems is the *mode*, or ‘method’ of transport.
 Mode refers to the choice of ‘vehicle’ (e.g. walking, cycling, car driving) and has been found, unsurprisingly, to dramatically affect the speed travelled during and amount of effort required for trips of different distances.
 The *dd* concept is especially applicable to active travel modes due to physiological limits on human mechanical power output and the slow speed of these modes.
 The next section shows that the concept has a long history in the academic literature but that interest in the term from the perspective of walking and cycling is relatively recent.

 # The distance decay literature